2/3 of Women in STEM Roles Quit Within 15 Years

 Throughout my own career and in all of my interactions with women in top STEM roles, a common thread has emerged.

-It was well described by one VP of a business unit in a large tech company where I’d conducted a leadership study.
+One VP of a business unit in a large tech company where I’d conducted a leadership study described it well.
 I’d already sat through a number of interviews where women shared their personal stories of finding upward mobility difficult in the company.
 This woman was sitting far closer to the top.
 “I’m humble,” she said, “I build relationships with others, seek to learn whenever I can, and ask for what I need.”

 Research has corroborated my experience with women who have staying power in STEM careers, as well as the women that rise to the top — they have a strong sense of self-efficacy, are passionate about their work, have positive support at work, are loyal to their team and others, and cultivate strong personal and professional networks.[iv]